Highlights Of The Program

 • Calculating, monitoring, and verifying A₀ values in washer-disinfectors for flexible endoscopes

-• Overcoming technical challenges to ensure consistent and compliant thermal disinfection outcomes
+• Overcoming the technical challenges to ensure consistent and compliant thermal disinfection outcomes

 Q&A SESSION ON A₀ APPLICATION AND THERMAL DISINFECTION STANDARDS